hackistic/important-tulip/content/pages/posts/words-matter.-let's-dig-into-side-effects-from-the-vaccine..md

 ## &#xA;**Get Your vaccination and save civilization**

-###### **Pfizer’s partner, BioNTech, was given $445 million by the German government to develop a vaccine**
+###### **||Pfizer’s partner, BioNTech, was given $445 million by the German government to develop a vaccine**

 ###### and the U.S. government agreed in July to preorder 100 million doses for nearly $2 billion, before the vaccine had even entered Phase 3 trials.
 Pfizer expects to make sales of $15 billion worth of vaccines in 2021.&#xA;In 2018, a study in The Lancet Global HealthTrusted Source

 ###### **estimated the cost of early development and initial clinical safety trials for a typical vaccine to be in the range of 31–$68 million**

-###### .
-Large scale trials to determine the efficacy of a vaccine candidate would add to these figures.&#xA;In an accelerated timetable with a new coronavirus, this cost might be higher.
-For this reason, funding ranging from the government to the private sector is critical in making COVID-19 vaccines.&#xA;“By providing resources and assuming the financial risk, OWS allows companies to

-###### **produce and stockpile vaccine doses even before the company knows if the vaccine is going to work,**

-###### ” said Dr. Yager.
+###### Large scale trials to determine the efficacy of a vaccine candidate would add to these figures.&#xA;In an accelerated timetable with a new coronavirus, this cost might be higher.
+For this reason, funding ranging from the government to the private sector is critical in making COVID-19 vaccines.&#xA;“By providing resources and assuming the financial risk, OWS allows companies to  **produce and stockpile vaccine doses even before the company knows if the vaccine is going to work,  **” said Dr. Yager. ||

 [Source Here](https://www.medicalnewstoday.com/articles/how-did-we-develop-a-covid-19-vaccine-so-quickly)